georghegel/avito_poc/README.md

 current_price = cursor.fetchone()[0]
 ```
 Could lead to unexpected quit and error.<br>
+Shortly, better to log almost everything that could go wrong, otherwise we can't fix/find the breach, vulnerability etc.<br>
 ## Prevention

 For [1] (SQLi), check ranges of quantity and price.
 Although, we can check for all of the arguments, if there's no such handler at all:<br>